vasile-paskardlgm/TFGNN/README.md

 `python train.py --dataset amazon-ratings --r_train 0.5 --r_val 0.25 --lr 0.001 --prop_lr 0.5 --weight_decay 0.0005 --prop_wd 0 --dropout 0.5 --dprate 0 --K 4 --omega 0.3`

 ## Notes
-- This code offers a reproducibility demo for the current conference submission.
-Full implementation details will be shared after acceptance.
+- This code offers a reproducible demo for the conference submission as well as fast experiments for further research.
+Full implementations will be shared in the near future.